Get access to the full brand analysis now

 Is AI skin analysis accurate?

 Both Thea Care and Haut.AI report high accuracy levels across diverse skin tones and conditions.
 Neither publishes independent benchmark scores, but both validate their algorithms against dermatological assessments.
 Accuracy depends on image quality, lighting, and the absence of heavy makeup.
+For a deeper look at how AI skin analysis accuracy is measured, see our dedicated guide.

 Can AI skin analysis diagnose skin diseases?